O-M-E-N-Foundation/BeamableSdk/docs/architecture.md

 # Architecture Overview

 The Beamable JavaScript SDK is built with a modular, type-safe architecture that provides a clean separation of concerns and excellent developer experience.
+It supports both client and server (admin) modes from a single SDK.

+## 🏗️ Modes: Client & Server

+- **Client Mode**: For browser, desktop, or mobile apps.
+Handles authentication, tokens, and player state automatically.
+- **Server Mode**: For backend/admin use.
+Requires a secret key, signs all requests, and allows impersonation of any player via `gamertag`.
+Skips guest login and player info fetch.
+- **Unified SDK**: The same SDK and API surface is used for both modes.
+Just pass `secret` and `mode: 'server'` to `configureBeamable` for server mode.

-## 🏗️ High-Level Architecture
+## 🧩 High-Level Architecture

 ```
 +-------------------------------------------------------------+